 Our updates are provided on Tuesdays and Thursdays, and on days when there are significant announcements.
 Information is accurate as at 3:00 p.m.
 EDT.
 Information may be affected by subsequent announcements.

 Links to government announcements follow at the end of the update.

-New Brunswick - State of emergency extended: New Brunswick’s state of emergency has been extended until October 29, 2020.
+Nova Scotia - State of emergency extended: The state of emergency in Nova Scotia is extended until May 2, 2021.

 Nova Scotia - Increased travel restrictions: Effective April 22, 2021, non-essential travel into Nova Scotia by residents of any province or territory other than Nova Scotia, Prince Edward Island, or Newfoundland and Labrador is prohibited, unless the travel is essential.
 Individuals returning from a work rotation outside of Nova Scotia must self-isolate until a negative COVID‑19 test result is received.

 Ontario - Additional public health restrictions: The provincial state of emergency and stay-at-home order have both been extended for an additional two weeks.
 Effective April 17, 2021: (i) non‑essential travel into Ontario from Quebec or Manitoba is prohibited; (ii) all outdoor gatherings (except of members of the same household) are prohibited; (iii) all non‑essential construction workplaces must close; (iv) capacity in stores that primarily sell food and pharmacies is reduced to 25%; and (v) religious gatherings, including weddings and funerals, are limited to 10 people indoors or outdoors.